jal-khunt/BitwiseCode_IT205_Capstone_Project/README.md

 # BitwiseCode_IT205_Capstone_Project
-This is our Capstone Projrct of cource IT205
+This is our Capstone Project of course IT205
 <br>
 BitwiseCode

-push test 1